HackabilityNPO/HackabilityBarilla17-Artu/README.md

-# How to Organize your Project
+# Hackability Barilla 2017 - Artu

 Each Hackability project will be published on the [Hackability official GitHub Page](https://github.com/HackabilityNPO).
 Take this repository as a starting point on how to organize the project.